LoukiaSpin/rnmamod/README.md

 ## Description

-The `rnmamod` package performs one-stage fixed-effect or random-effects Bayesian network meta-analysis while adjusting for *missing participant outcome data* using the pattern-mixture model.
+The `rnmamod` package performs one-stage fixed-effect or random-effects Bayesian network meta-analysis (NMA) while adjusting for *missing participant outcome data* using the pattern-mixture model.
 In the case of two interventions, the package performs one-stage Bayesian pairwise meta-analysis.

 The package handles data inputs in *arm-based format*:
 - binary data (effect size: odds ratio)